Prostate Cancer Diagnosis and Treatment in Topeka, KS

 PSA – This method is usually for men in early stages without symptoms and is the first test done most of the time.

-DRE – In this method, the doctor will probe for lumps on the prostate with a lubricated glove.
+DRE – In this method, the urologist will probe for lumps on the prostate with a lubricated glove.
 If you do have prostate cancer, this way is good to detect which side the cancer may be on, rather than just knowing whether you have cancer or not.

 There are a few other less common ways to diagnose prostate cancer, so check with Dr. Rupp to see what might be appropriate for your case.